srinivas-6/srinivas-6.github.io/_posts/2025-04-20-kaggleRAGent.md

 ## 📓 Explore the Full Kaggle Notebook
-👉 [Check out the complete implementation on Kaggle]([url](https://www.kaggle.com/code/srinivasravuri/kaggleragent)) It includes the agent code, RAG flow, Gemini integration, and visual walkthrough.
+👉 [Check out the complete implementation on Kaggle]([url](https://www.kaggle.com/code/srinivasravuri/kaggleragent)) It includes the agent code, RAG flow, Gemini integration, and visual walkthrough — along with zero-shot and few-shot prompt examples tested for topics like Visual SLAM, Diffusion Models, and LLM-based competitions.

 ## 📘 Final Thoughts
 This project demonstrates how LLMs + Tool Use + RAG can supercharge the workflow of machine learning practitioners.
 Instead of reading 20 papers or browsing 100 competitions, you get curated, connected insights — instantly.